humlab-speech/container-agent/README.md

-# git-agent
+# container-agent
-Just a small helper script which abstracts/handles some git operations that need to be triggered remotely
+Just a small helper script which abstracts/handles some operations that need to be triggered remotely